simplenetes-io/podc/README.md

 ## Install
 `podc` is a standalone executable, written in Bash and will run anywhere Bash is installed.

 Dependencies are:
-- `sockstat` or `netstat`: Commonly contained in `net-tools` packaged, required to verify ports availability.
-On Debian-based distributions:
+Optional dependecies used by the podman runtime to check if ports are busy prior to creating the pod:
+- `sockstat`, `netstat` or `lsof`.

+`netstat` is commonly contained in the `net-tools` package and can be installed on Debian-based distributions as:
 ```
 sudo apt-get install -yq net-tools
 ```